What to See in Nidderdale

 From Pateley Bridge you can enjoy the riverside walk to Glasshouses.
 At Wilsill, just below Pateley Bridge, is the family-run trekking centre Nidderdale Llamas.
 Mid-dale, near Summerbridge, gaze upon the country's most awe-inspiring rock formation at Brimham Rocks.

 Darley Mill Centre is a 17th Century listed corn mill retaining many original features including a fully restored 27ft waterwheel, three floors of shopping, a restaurant and children’s play area.
 Whilst standing sentinel at the lower end of the Dale is Ripley Castle, home to the Ingilby family since the 1320s.

 Little wonder then that Nidderdale is increasingly becoming more peoples' chosen destination and a mecca for walkers, mountain bikers and horse riders.
 A wide variety of additional leisure pursuits are also catered for including watersports, fishing, pot-holing and rock climbing.
 Its numerous caravan sites can also accommodate those who enjoy camping.

 A little further afield, no visit would be complete without seeing the World Heritage site of Fountains Abbey and Studley Royal, widely regarded as the finest Cistercian monastic ruin in Europe.

 Other favourites easily accessible from Nidderdale are the abbeys of Bolton and Jervaulx, the Bronte Parsonage at Haworth, Lightwater Valley Theme Park, and Masham's old established breweries.

 Nidderdale - naturally a better place!

-© Nidderdale Business Association, 2012 This web site has been developed under the auspices of Nidderdale Business Association.
+© Nidderdale Chamber of Trade, 2014 This web site has been developed under the auspices of Nidderdale Chamber of Trade.